NodeOS/NodeOS/README.md

 [the wiki](https://github.com/NodeOS/NodeOS/wiki/Fixing-NodeOS-Build-Errors) or
 open an [issue](https://github.com/NodeOS/NodeOS/issues).

-# NodeOS on LXC containers (Docker and vagga)
+## NodeOS on LXC containers (Docker and vagga)

-Currently LXC containers support is unmaintained due to the inability to mount filesystems from inside them.
-There are some NodeOS images on Docker Hub, but they are totally outdated.
+NodeOS fully officially supports Docker, although is not publishing the images on DockerHub (pull-requests welcome), so they are totally outdated.
 If you are interested in help or testing, you can build them from source code.

+Vagga support is fairly experimental, and help here will be greatly appreciated.

-## Quick Start
+### Quick Start

 1. [Install Docker](http://docs.docker.io/en/latest/installation/)
-2. One Liner
+2. One Liner (outdated images)

    ```bash
    sudo docker run -t -i nodeos/nodeos